 The SDTC Tech Fund supports Canadian companies, especially clean technology leaders, to research, develop, and demonstrate new environmental technologies that address climate change, clean air, clean water, and clean soil.
 The average funding awarded has been between $2 million to $4 million.

-Amount: A 33% Contribution.
-SDTC will pay one funding milestone in advance.
+Amount: Program provides a 33% towards eligible expenses, paid one funding milestone in advance.

-Eligibility: A Canadian company planning to undertake a R&D and/or demonstration project to prove emerging and novel clean technologies and innovation.
+Eligibility: Applicants must be Canadian companies planning to undertake an R&D and/or demonstration project to prove emerging and novel clean technologies and innovation.
 Projects must be in late-stage development / pre-commercialization (TRL 3-7).

 Project Activities: Projects must lead to significant environmental impacts including GHG emissions reductions, clean air, clean water, and clean soil.

-The SIF’s Net Zero Accelerator Program supports rapid decarbonization projects with large emitters, research and development, commercialization scale-up of clean technologies, and acceleration of industrial transformation to help reduce greenhouse gas emissions.
+The SIF’s Net Zero Accelerator Program supports rapid decarbonization projects from large carbon emitters, research and development, commercialization scale-up of clean technologies, and acceleration of industrial transformation to help reduce greenhouse gas emissions.

 Amount: Up to 50% in grant and/or loan funding for a minimum $10 million project budget.